-Upper left.
 External Physical World

-Upper right.
 Sensed Physical World

-Of course, information from cranial senses – sight, audio, taste, and odor – come more directly into the cortex.
+Of course, information from cranial senses – sight, audio, taste, and odor – comes more directly to the cortex.
 That data is significantly enhanced by our cortical processing.
-In this stage, the emphasis is extracting objects from our local environment.
+In this stage, the emphasis is extracting objects in our local environment.

-As will be mentioned many times, the neural threshold (the magnitude of electrical potential a neuron’s dendrites must deliver to cause it to fire) is not one set value for all humans.
+As will be mentioned many times, the neural threshold (the magnitude of electrical potential a neuron’s dendrites must deliver to cause it to fire) is not a single, set value for all humans.
 It is a range.
-Since we individually can have unique neural threshold, that provides another avenue by which we may perceive things differently, in the event two of use experience the same reality slice.
+Since we individually can have a unique neural threshold, that provides another avenue by which we may perceive things differently, in the event two of use experience the same reality slice.

 With our knowledge incomplete and our understanding of interconnections imperfect, we may enforce consistency and logic only within limited domains of our worldview.
 That’s a source of cognitive dissonance.
 An example of domains with scope is an individual whose warm and sincere in personal dealings yet ruthless in business transactions.